Vivian-Portfolio/Vivian-Portfolio-Data-Project-Documentation/README_TEMPLATE.md

 select gender, count(*) as patientcount from bam_in_gilead_hospital.patient group by gender;
--- The distribution of gender is Male 52 and Female 48
+-- *Result:* The distribution of gender is Male 52 and Female 48.
 ```